Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBrain.md

-# Setting Cinemachine Brain properties
+# Cinemachine Brain

 The Cinemachine Brain is a component in the Unity camera itself.
 Cinemachine Brain monitors all active CmCameras in the Scene.
 It chooses the next CmCamera to control the Unity camera.
 It also controls the [cut or blend](CinemachineBlending.md) from the current CmCamera to the next.

 Objects with a Cinemachine Brain are displayed in the hierarchy with a little CmCamera icon next to them.
-You can turn that off from the Cinemachiune Preferences panel.
+You can turn that off from the Cinemachine Preferences panel.

 To add a Cinemachine Brain component to a Unity camera, do __one__ of the following: